Mandadi2002/Unified-Mentor-FED/Major Project-2 Gas Agency System/readme.md

-# 🎓 Student-Teacher Appointment System
+# ⛽ Gas Agency System

-A comprehensive web-based application developed during my internship at **Unified Mentor** to simplify and streamline the process of booking appointments between students and teachers.
-Built using **HTML**, **CSS**, **JavaScript**, and **Firebase**.
+The **Gas Agency System** is a web-based platform developed to simplify the process of booking and managing LPG gas cylinder services.
+Built using **HTML**, **CSS**, **JavaScript**, and **Firebase**, this project was created during my internship at **Unified Mentor** with the goal of streamlining customer and admin interactions in gas distribution.

 ---

 ## 🧩 Key Features

 ### 🖥️ User-Friendly Design
-- Minimalistic and intuitive layout for easy navigation.
-- Clean UI for both students and teachers to use effortlessly.
+- Clean, intuitive interface for customers and admins.
+- Seamless navigation and responsive layout.

 ### 🔐 Authentication
-- Secure registration and login system powered by **Firebase Authentication**.
+- Secure user registration and login system using **Firebase Authentication**.
-- Ensures data protection and authenticated access for all users.
+- Ensures safe access for customers and agency staff.

-### 📅 Appointment Management
+### 📦 Gas Booking Management
-- Book, view, and manage appointments efficiently.
-- Inputs include time, date, teacher’s name, student’s name, and email.
+- Users can book gas cylinders by entering details like name, address, contact, date, and quantity.
-- Admin/teacher can approve or delete appointments with ease.
+- Admins can view, approve, and delete booking requests.

-### ☁️ Backend Functionality (Firebase)
+### ☁️ Backend Integration (Firebase)
-- Real-time data management using **Firebase Realtime Database**.
+- Real-time booking and user data management using **Firebase Realtime Database**.
-- Ensures smooth appointment tracking and synchronization.
+- Streamlined admin workflow for faster service delivery.

 ---